 Nichirin (にちりん) connects Beppu (別府) and Oita (大分) with Miyazaki (宮崎) and Miyazaki airport (宮崎空港).
 A few of Nichirin are extended to operate to Nakatsu (中津) and even Hakata (博多).
 Hyuga (ひゅうが) is an intercity train in Miyazaki prefecture.
 This train is operated on same route as Nichirin.
 But it is operated between Nobeoka (延岡) and Miyazaki airport.
 If you travel along the east coast of Kyushu, you may need to take these trains.

 These trains connect Hakata (博多) with Yufuin (由布院) and Oita (大分) or Beppu (別府).
 Yufuin is one of the most popular hot springs resort in Kyushu.
 This is the train that you need to take when you go to Yufuin.
 Of course these train’s name are named from Yufuin.
 “Yufuin no Mori” means Yufuin’s forest.
-These two trains are operated on same route and can be used by Japan Rail Pass.
-But Yufuin no Mori is operated by the specialized car, KIHA71 or 72 series.
-This express train is one of the best in JR Kyushu train.
+These two trains are operated on same route and fully covered by JR Pass.
+But Yufuin no Mori is operated by the specialized car, KIHA-71 or 72 series.
+This express train is one of the best in JR Kyushu train and very very popular.
 So I strongly recommend to take Yufuin no Mori, not Yufu.

 This limited express train is one of most popular limited express train that is serviced by JR Kyushu.
 This connects Hakata and Kokura with Oita and Saeki.
 If you go to the popular hot springs resort, Beppu, this train is that you need to take after you get off Shinkansen at Kokura or Hakata.
 Of course this train is fully covered by Japan Rail Pass.